GoldPapaya/Landcover-Classification/README.md

 highlands and city sprawl.

 The complete breakdown of sample distribution is:
-35 water samples
+35 water samples,
-41 urban samples
+41 urban samples,
-53 crop samples
+53 crop samples,
-46 forest samples
+46 forest samples,
-37 barren samples
+and 37 barren samples.

 More detail can be found in the associated js file, or by accessing the app itself: https://goldpapaya.users.earthengine.app/view/uk-land-cover-classification.